ANALYSIS-Latin America's oil producers sweat to cover costs as price war takes toll

 Ecuador's Energy Minister Rene Ortiz told Reuters that Petroecuador's production costs are between $15 and $19 per barrel.
 "Our production continues uninterruptedly.
 Exports of Oriente and Napo crudes are normal, according to schedule made before the sanitary crisis," he said in an email.

-PDVSA, Pemex and YPF did not immediately reply to requests for comment.
+PDVSA, Pemex and YPF did not reply to requests for comment.
 Petrobras declined to comment.

 An Ecopetrol spokesman said output costs were not yet above sale prices, so no fields have been shut.
 The Colombian firm has a target of producing at least 745,000 barrels of oil equivalent a day in 2020.

-Colombia-focused oil producer Frontera Energy FEC.TO on Monday announced a 60% reduction in capital expenditures for 2020 and said it would prioritize essential well workovers and critical maintenance until market conditions improve.
+Colombia-focused oil producer Frontera Energy FEC.TO on Monday announced a 60% reduction in capital expenditures for 2020.

 In Venezuela, oil sale prices and export volumes have been the most punished by the market due to the additional weight of U.S. sanctions.